Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Methods

-We designed a modular, model-agnostic modeling pipeline in Python, which performs the tuning, training and predicting automatically for the given prediction problem.
+We designed a modular, model-agnostic modeling pipeline to perform the tuning, training, and predicting automatically for the given prediction problem.
 We include multiple machine learning algorithms, selecting the algorithm which achieves the best performance during cross-validation for each timestep individually.
 This allows us to integrate and test different machine learning algorithms with minimal effort and means our approach can be easily reused for different prediction problems, with the code available as part of our replication material.

-We perform hyperparameter tuning for each timestep once based on the data up to October 2017 (N=4,378,740), before the first test window.
-Our tuning procedure is based on time series cross-validation with a 5-year sliding window through the training data.
-We employ the hyperopt package \citep{bergstra_making_2013}, which implements a Bayesian search approach with the Tree-structured Parzen Estimator (TPE) algorithm \citep{bergstra_algorithms_2011}, to identify the best hyperparameters for each prediction timestep model.
-The cross-validation and scoring within the tuning procedure is implemented in the scikit-learn framework \citep{pedregosa_scikit-learn_2011}.
-After tuning, we fit the model on all available training data for a given test window before generating our predictions from the last available observations 3 months before the start of the prediction window.
+We perform hyperparameter tuning for each timestep once based on the data up to October 2017 ($N=4,378,740$), before the first test window.
+Our tuning procedure is based on time series cross-validation\citep{petropoulos_forecasting_2022} with a 5-year sliding window through the training data.
+We employ a Bayesian search approach with the Tree-structured Parzen Estimator (TPE) algorithm using \emph{hyperopt} \citep{bergstra_algorithms_2011, bergstra_making_2013}, to efficiently estimate the best hyperparameters for each prediction timestep model.
+The cross-validation and scoring within the tuning procedure is implemented in the \emph{scikit-learn} framework \citep{pedregosa_scikit-learn_2011}.
+After tuning, we fit the model on all available training data for a given test window before generating our predictions from the last available observations three months before the start of the prediction window.

 Our tuning metric depends on the modeling step in the hurdle model, with further details provided below.
 For each chosen base metric, our tuning metric is defined as the mean performance across the test folds during cross-validation.
-As we observed a strong tendency to overfit for some parameter combinations, we combine this with a penalty term on deviations between mean train and test fold performance, in order to favor generalizability of the models.\footnote{The formula we use is $M_{tune} = \overline{M}_{test} - 0.5|\overline{M}_{train} - \overline{M}_{test}|$, where higher scores for all $M$ are better, and $\overline{M}$ represents the mean performance across all train respectively test folds in the cross-validation.
-The tuning metric $M_{tune}$ is then maximized by the TPE tuning algorithm.}
+As we observed a strong tendency to overfit for some parameter combinations, we combine this with a penalty term on deviations between mean train and test fold performance, in order to favor generalizability of the models.\footnote{The formula we use is $M_{tune} = \overline{M}_{test} - 0.5|\overline{M}_{train} - \overline{M}_{test}|$, where higher scores for all $M$ are better, and $\overline{M}$ represents the mean performance across all train and test folds in the cross-validation, respectively.
+The tuning metric $M_{tune}$ is then maximized by the tuning algorithm.}